 Wet brain has two main phases: the acute stage, known as Wernicke’s encephalopathy, which can be stopped if caught in time, and the chronic stage, known as Korsakoff’s syndrome, which can be treated but is incurable.
 While not every case of Wernicke’s encephalopathy progresses to Korsakoff’s psychosis, and the conditions can begin together, it is typical for Wernicke’s to occur first, and 80-90 percent of people struggling with alcohol use disorders develop Korsakoff’s psychosis later.

-Stage 1: Wernicke’s Encephalopathy
+Phase 1: Wernicke’s Encephalopathy Symptoms

 There are three classic symptoms indicating Wernicke’s encephalopathy: